tralkan/syron/README.md

 **Make sure your `packages/nextjs/scaffold.config.ts` file has the values you need.**

-## Interacting with your Smart Contracts: SE-2 Custom Hooks
+## Interacting with the Smart Contracts: SE-2 Custom Hooks

-Scaffold-ETH 2 provides a collection of custom React hooks designed to simplify interactions with your deployed smart contracts.
+Scaffold-ETH 2 provides a collection of custom React hooks designed to simplify interactions with deployed smart contracts.
 These hooks are wrappers around `wagmi`, automatically loading the necessary contract ABI and address.
 They offer an easy-to-use interface for reading from, writing to, and monitoring events emitted by your smart contracts.

-To help developers get started with smart contract interaction using Scaffold-ETH 2, we've provided the following custom hooks:
+To help developers get started with smart contract interaction using Scaffold-ETH 2, the following custom hooks are available:

 - [useScaffoldContractRead](#usescaffoldcontractread): for reading public variables and getting data from read-only functions of your contract.
 - [useScaffoldContractWrite](#usescaffoldcontractwrite): for sending transactions to your contract to write data or perform an action.